Turnitin Score Meaning: Percentage, Color & More Explained

 What the Similarity Score Really Means for Students

-• A high score may include lots of quotes, citations, or repeated references.
+• A high score may include quotes, references, repeated assignment language, or copied source wording.

 Understanding Turnitin's AI Scoring